thibaut129/Former/readme.md

 Run `brew install mongodb` to install mongodb
 Run `brew services start mongodb` to start the service

+Run `npm install -g concurrently` to install tools for launch front and back with npm

 Run `npm start` to run the NodeJS Server.